taller2-grupo5-rostov-1c2022/payments-server/README.md

 - **Get balance from a wallet for a specific user**
   - `GET api/v1/balances/`
-    - Headers: _user-id_ is the id of the user formatted as a string.
+    - Headers: _uid_ is the id of the user formatted as a string.
     - Response example: _balance_ represents the balance of the user in ethers.
 ```json
 {